 Oaks Bottom supports many wildlife species that are considered “special status” because they are in decline on a regional or statewide scale.
 These include 44 bird species, three bat species and one amphibian.

-The City Nature Division of Portland Parks & Recreation (PP&R) manages the site as an important habitat area and an inviting place to enjoy wildlife viewing in the heart of the city.
+Portland Parks & Recreation (PP&R) manages the site as an important habitat area and an inviting place to view wildlife in the heart of the city.
 The Springwater Corridor, a portion of the region’s trail network, bisects the western edge of the refuge.
 A hiking trail and one hike/bike trail connect the refuge with two visitor parking lots and the Sellwood neighborhood to the east.

 PP&R created the city’s first wildlife refuge at Oaks Bottom in 1988 after a long history of environmental degradation at the site.
 Now Sellwood residents, schools and colleges, and groups such as Portland Audubon, the Urban Greenspace Institute and Willamette Riverkeeper work with the city to restore habitats at the refuge.

-PP&R City Nature and Environmental Services are working together on design of a large scale habitat enhancement project to benefit wildlife and people.
+Environmental Services, PP&R and the U.S Army Corps of Engineers, are working together on a large-scale habitat enhancement project to benefit wildlife and people.
 The project will enhance 75 acres of wetland habitat by:

-- Replacing an existing culvert with a larger box culvert to enhance fish passage and significantly improve the flow of Willamette River water in and out of the refuge
+- Replacing an existing culvert with a larger box culvert to make it possible for fish to pass between the Willamette River and the wetland refuge, as well as to improve the tidal flow of the Willamette River in and out of the refuge.

-- Removing invasive vegetation, such as purple loosestrife, and revegetating with native species to improve wildlife habitat
+- Removing invasive vegetation, such as purple loosestrife, and revegetating with native species within the construction footprint.

-- Enhancing opportunities for environmental education and interpretation of the refuge from the Springwater on the Willamette Trail
+- Enhancing opportunities for environmental education and interpretation of the refuge from the Springwater Trail.

-To get involved with volunteer stewardship activities at the refuge or for information about the PP&R Environmental Stewardship Program:
+To get involved with volunteer stewardship activities at the refuge or for information about PP&R: